MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 3. **Probability Distribution** (see [chapter 7](../N007%20-%20GPT%20From%20Scratch/N007%20-%20GPT.ipynb) for more details)**:**
 The LLM produces not a single token, but a probability distribution over all the possible tokens in its vocabulary.
-This distribution is a prediction of what tokens the LLM thinks will likely occur follow on the input sequence.
+This distribution is a prediction of what tokens the LLM thinks will likely follow the input sequence.

 4. **Token Sampling** (see chapters [7](../N007%20-%20GPT%20From%20Scratch/N007%20-%20GPT.ipynb), [8](../N008%20-%20GPT%20Tokenizer/N008%20-%20Tokenization.ipynb) and [9](../N009%20-%20Reproducing%20GPT-2/N009%20-%20Reproducing_GPT-2.ipynb) for more details)**:**
 A token is picked out from this probability distribution.
 This is generally done by sampling, in which the probability of the token is taken into account for the chance of picking it.
 This retains a chance for unique, more diverse answers to be returned when applied iteratively.
 However, it is also possible to just directly select the most probable token.